Skip to Content

 MYTHS OF MAUI

-If you are worried that your kids won’t eat Hawaiian food, check out Myths of Maui.
-They have a kids menu that includes chicken nuggets, mac and cheese, hot dogs and chips.
+If you are worried your kids won’t eat Hawaiian food, check out Myths of Maui.
+Their kids’ menu includes chicken nuggets, mac and cheese, hot dogs, and chips.

 Instead of fresh flower leis, they give out shell leis.
 This makes it a great souvenir for kids to take home!